project-poodle/poodle-appx/ui/README.md

         - s2

     - type: react/form                                  (~jsx|~expression)
-      name:                     # name for the form     (:string) - unique in file
+      name:                     # name of the form      (:string)             - unique in a file
       onSubmit:                 # function for submit   (:string|:array<:statement>)
       onError:                  # function for error    (:string|:array<:statement>)
       props:                    # props for 'form' tag  (:object<:any>)